 My point: I’m knocking the budget shared plans (read ‘GoDaddy’ and the likes), not all shared website hosting universally.

 What a Website Attack Looks Like

 Take a look at the above graphic.
-The graph is chronological view of CPU usage on a server spanning about 24 hours.
-CPU levels are just one the things we monitor to ensure servers are healthy but I am using it here as it gives a clear model of an attack underway.
+The graph is a chronological view of CPU usage on a server spanning about 24 hours.
+CPU levels are just one of the things we monitor to ensure servers are healthy but I am using it here as it gives a clear model of an attack underway.